By Paul Caffrey

 Their group collects food, toys and supplies — including clothes, dolls, colouring pencils and soccer boots — for the Syrian families.

-Over the past decade, Ireland’s also welcomed Somalian, Sudanese and Rohingya refugees.
+Over the past decade, Ireland has also welcomed Somalian, Sudanese and Rohingya refugees.

 However, the Childrens’ Rights Alliance (CRA) last year expressed concerns about how good a life Ireland can offer refugee families — particularly the children.